llm-workflow-engine/llm-workflow-engine/README.md

 ## Acknowledgments

 - The original ChatGPT Wrapper project (which LWE grew from) was created and maintained by [mmabrouk](https://github.com/mmabrouk)
-- The original 'browser' backend is a modification from [Taranjeet](https://github.com/taranjeet/chatgpt-api) code which is a modification of [Daniel Gross](https://github.com/danielgross/whatsapp-gpt) code.
+- The original ChatGPT Wrapper project is a modification from [Taranjeet](https://github.com/taranjeet/chatgpt-api) code which is a modification of [Daniel Gross](https://github.com/danielgross/whatsapp-gpt) code.

 ## Star History